panesar1810/javascript-automation/README.md

 # Automation Javascript
-NodeJS is required;
+NodeJS is required

-Create angular or react project and open in vscode;
+Create angular or react project and open in vscode

 ```console
 > node create-project <'angular' or 'react'> <project-name>